AdamEssenmacher/MemoryToolkit.Maui/README.md

 - The `Element`'s `Page` (or itself, if the `Element` is a `Page`) was just popped off the navigation stack.
 - The `Element` has been unloaded and is not (or no longer) hosted within a `Page` (e.g. a `ControlTemplate` that was just swapped out).
-- The `Element` is hosted within a `NavigationPage` that has been unloaded.
+- The `Element` is hosted within a `NavigationPage` that has been unloaded (this can be temporarily ignored; see the 'Advanced Use' section below).

 Out of the box, MemoryToolkit.Maui uses this definition to automatically apply leak monitoring, prevention, and compartmentalization features.